 The first temple was built in Penally in the days of Saint Teilo, a missionary of the sixth century.
-Penally was a stopover place for pilgrims traveling from Brittany and Cornwall to Ireland.
+Penally was than a stopover place for pilgrims traveling from Brittany and Cornwall to Ireland.
 Instead of taking a long sea trip around the westernmost point of Wales, the pilgrims set out from Penally on foot to Cardigan Bay, from where they could once again take a boat to cross the Irish Sea.
 For this reason, the original Celtic church was replaced in the 13th century by a new, larger building.
 In the fourteenth and fifteenth centuries, it was additionally expanded with a porch and a tower.
 In the nineteenth century, during the renovation, medieval wall paintings were discovered.

-The church consists of a rectangular nave, also rectangular chancel on the east side and a tower from the 15th/16th century on the west side.
-The transepts adjoin the nave from south and north, and from the south side the 14th century porch.
-Inside the southern transept you can see two carved crosses from the 10th century and a tombstone from the 13th century.
-In addition, the church has a Norman baptismal font from the 13th century and a stone with a carved cross from the eighth century.
+The church has preserved all its medieval elements to this day: the nave, transept, tower and porch, and was additionally enlarged by the early modern sacristy at the northern wall of the chancel.
+All windows have been modernized.
+Inside the southern arm of the transept you can see two carved crosses from the 10th century and a tombstone from the 13th century.
+In addition, the church has a Norman baptismal font from the 13th century and a stone with a carved cross from the 8th century.

 Website coflein.gov.uk, St Nicholas and St Teilo’s church, Penally.